 Career advisers and teachers

 In this section, you'll find resources and competitions to support careers education and help schools meet the Gatsby Benchmarks for careers provision and the Department for Education's careers strategy.

 Step into the NHS resources and competitions

-- KS2 - students can enter the national primary schools' competition, with teaching resources available and designed to raise aspirations and challenge gender stereotyping.
+- KS2 - pupils in years 3-6 can enter the national primary schools' competition, with teaching resources available and designed to raise aspirations and challenge gender stereotyping.

-- KS3 - students can enter the national secondary schools' competition, which is accompanied by resources that aim to raise the awareness of the range of careers in the NHS and support the Gatsby Benchmarks.
+- KS3 - students in years 7-9 can enter the national secondary schools' competition, which is accompanied by resources that aim to raise their awareness of the range of careers in the NHS and support the Gatsby Benchmarks.

-- KS4 - prepare your students in years 10-11 for the world of work with this flexible suite of resources, activities and supporting materials for key stage 4 learners.
-They can be delivered as part of work in citizenship, PSHE, English, drama, careers education and health and social care
+- KS4 - prepare your students in years 10-11 for the world of work with this flexible suite of resources, activities and supporting materials.
+They can be delivered as part of work in citizenship, PSHE, English, drama, careers education and health and social care lessons.

 There are many other resources to help you in delivering careers information, education, advice and guidance to your students and clients including:

 - a guide for teachers and careers advisors about work experience in the NHS

 You can also order a range of postcards and an A6 booklet called '350 careers.
 One NHS.
-Your future', which details the breadth of NHS roles from us for free.
+Your future', which details the breadth of NHS roles, from us for free.
 Discover what's on offer.

 Your local NHS